dellsystem/dellsystem.github.io/_posts/2019-1-4-fragments-4.md

 > When drone video footage with this type of insight can be delivered quickly to protective services, appropriate action can be taken.
 Border Patrol will know exactly what situation they’re walking into every single time.
 The application of this type of cutting-edge technology—which is already in the US government’s portfolio—could be used to protect the country and its people.
 And it’s a lot cheaper and more efficient than a wall..

 Notice how much heavy lifting is done by the phrase "appropriate action can be taken".
 What sort of actions are appropriate?
 Well, good news: the tech company who manages the drones doesn't have to decide, or even feel morally burdened!
 They just have to pass on the details to ICE, and as we all know, ICE is a [wonderful exemplar](https://notesfrombelow.org/article/building-worker-power-at-microsoft) of taking "appropriate" action against the vulnerable.
 Out of sight, out of mind, etc.

+\[edited a few more minutes after midight: And don't even get me started on the linguistic villainy committed by the use of "protect" in the phrase "protect the country and its people".
+Protecting the country from _what_, exactly?
+From a backlash against an unstable geopolitical arrangement that the US has helped to construct, and from which it currently benefits?
+Any "protection" these borders confer is about as legitimate as a protection racket.\]

 There is a word for people who voluntarily and knowingly work on the technology used to inflict inhumane treatment on their fellow human beings.
 That word is complicit.
 Don't let that be you.